Gjeffroy/hyperparam_autotuning_keras/README.md

 ## Contents

-- `MNIST_NN_hyperparameter_tuning_with_keras_tuner.ipynb`: This notebook demonstrates how to use Keras Tuner to perform hyperparameter tuning for optimizing neural network architectures (without convolutional layers) on the MNIST dataset.
 - `MNIST_CNN_hyperparameter_tuning_with_keras_tuner.ipynb`: This notebook demonstrates how to use Keras Tuner to perform hyperparameter tuning for optimizing convolutional neural network architectures on the MNIST dataset.

 ## Getting Started